 The Outsiders Trust is registered charity No 283350.
 With Trustees and Patrons, we enjoy strong support with our many projects and events.

-We have taken a long time to collect a Board of Trustees the members who are both sensitive to our needs, serious in their responsibilities, and willing to contribute their expertise for free.
+We have taken a long time to collect a Board of Trustees who are both knowledgeable about the work we do and, serious in their responsibilities.
 Some are themselves disabled and all have experience of disability.
 The Trust ensures Outsiders is run as tightly as possible, and no salaries are paid, as we have very little funding, despite all our pioneering work.

 Dr Tuppy Owens

 The founder, Dr Tuppy Owens, is supported by the Trustees and others in many ways, and would like to thank them all for their generosity.

 Trustees meet four times a year.
 All trustees have been trained in governance and good practice.

 Professor Claire de Than is Co-Director of the Centre for Law, Justice and Journalism at City University, London.
 She is a Law Commissioner (Jersey) and the author or co-author of more than 15 books, including de Than, Criminal Law (OUP 2016).
 Claire is over 60% deaf, so is disabled but people would not think so.
 She is chair of SHADA, the Sexual Health and Disability Alliance.